-This might be obvious to many, but it just clicked for me while building agent-resources.
+This might be obvious to some, but it just clicked for me while building agent-resources.

 When Anthropic released the Agent Skills open standard on December 18, 2025, GitHub announced support the same day.
 OpenAI Codex followed shortly after.
 The consolidation is happening fast.